-If you do want to add satellite rear speakers, you can purchase that package at a slightly higher price.
+If you want to add satellite rear speakers, you can purchase that package at a slightly higher price.
 But if you’re looking for other Sony audio gear, they also offer other competitive products, including the Sony HT-CT80.

 3. LG SL8YG 3.1.2 Channel High Res Audio Sound Bar with Dolby Atmos

 When looking for a soundbar with Dolby Atmos, we’re also taking into consideration other things, such as design and smart features.
 This LG soundbar has both.